 Asynchronous Learning

 Characteristic of asynchronous learning is that communication and interaction can take place with a time delay.
-Participants can learn independently of the trainer when the necessary learning materials are available online or offline.
+The participant can therefore learn independently of the trainer when the required teaching materials are available online or offline.

-Advantage: Your participants can determine their own learning pace and repeat learning content as often as they like.
+Advantage: Your participants can determine their own learning pace and repeat learning content as often as they wish.

 Examples include: